 Etiquette is surfing’s unspoken language; a set of guidelines understood in the water all over the world.
-When the line up gets hectic, these help to keep the peace and will also build your confidence.
+When the line up gets hectic, this helps to keep the peace and will also build your confidence.
 More waves, more stoke, fewer injuries.

 Win-win-win, hey?